fernandoacorreia/flex-and-python-test/README.txt

 INSTRUCTIONS

 1. Start the server:
-cd server
-dev_appserver.py --debug --address=localhost --port=8080 .
+On a Windows environment, run start-server.cmd.
+Or do this: cd server dev_appserver.py --debug --address=localhost --port=8080 .

-2. Execute the Python client test: cd python-client python client.py
+2. Execute the Python client to see its help message: cd python-client python client.py